 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

-In addition to the step-by-step tutorials in this module, we recommend watching the video tutorials below:
+In addition to the written tutorials, we suggest watching the video series below:

 The above list contains just some of the criteria you should keep in mind when choosing a webhosting solution for your website.
 In addition to pricing and payment options (e.g. monthly, yearly), other factors in your decision may include: